Christmas Gingerbread

 -

-Preheat oven to 160°C. Melt butter, sugar and golden syrup.
+Preheat oven to 160°C. Melt butter, brown sugar, treacle and golden syrup.
+Boil lightly.
+Add the bi carb soda allowing the mixture to bubble up.
+Turn off the heat and allow to cool slightly.
 Add beaten eggs and vanilla.
-Combine dry ingredients.
+Combine flour and spices.
 Add wet mixture to dry ingredients.
-Add extra flour a little at a time until the dough is less sticky and easy to roll.
-(Form a small ball in your fingers to test.)
-Form into a dough.
+Combine everything so that a sticky dough forms.
+Cover the bowl with cling wrap and place in the fridge for 1 hour.
 Roll out between sheets of baking paper – not too thin.
-Chill in freezer.
-Cut out shapes.
+I prefer around half a centimetre thick Chill in freezer for a few minutes Cut out Christmasy shapes.
 Bake for 8 – 10 minutes until barely golden.

 No Comments